 RISKS OF SURGERY

 There are several risks associated with stapedectomy in Seattle.
 Stapedectomy in Seattle is an ear surgery procedure.
 One risk is the loss of hearing.
-The surgery has a very high success rate of significant hearing improvement (approximately 95%); however, there is a risk of no change in hearing (approximately 4 in 100), and a rare risk (1 in 100) of worsened hearing.
-Another risk is the return of a conductive hearing loss after a period of hearing improvement due to the progression of the otosclerosis disease process.
+The surgery has a very high success rate of significant hearing improvement (approximately 95%); however, there is a risk of no change in hearing (approximately 4 in 100), and a rare risk (1 in 100) of worsened hearing.* Another risk is the return of a conductive hearing loss after a period of hearing improvement due to the progression of the otosclerosis disease process.
 This may necessitate revision surgery.
-Dizziness is common after surgery and is usually temporary, but on very rare occasions, the dizziness can be permanent.
+Dizziness is common after surgery and is usually temporary, but on very rare occasions, the dizziness can be long lasting.
 Another risk of surgery is alteration of taste.
 This occurs because the nerve which is responsible for taste on that side of the tongue runs on the undersurface of the tympanic membrane and may need to be manipulated to gain access to the stapes.
 The taste loss is usually temporary and typically recovers after several weeks.
 Damage to the facial nerve, which controls movement on that side of the face and lies in very close proximity to the stapes, is a very slight risk of this surgery.
-This can result in facial weakness; when this occurs, it is usually temporary and typically recovers after several weeks, but occasionally can be permanent.
-The incidence of postoperative infection is less than 5%.
-Infections are usually successfully treated with antibiotics.
+This can result in facial weakness; when this occurs, it is usually temporary and typically recovers after several weeks, but occasionally can be long lasting.
+The incidence of postoperative infection is less than 5%.* Infections are usually successfully treated with antibiotics.
 We perform various ear surgeries at our practice including Mastoidectomy and Tympanoplasty.
 If you want to contact us for more information, click here.

 SIGN UP FOR SPECIALS